mid-kid/RocketISO/docs/ERRATA-2024.md

 * Kdenlive displays white icons on a white background
     * Fix: `kwriteconfig5 --file kdenliverc --group unmanaged --key force_breeze false`
+* `w3m` is not installed (it's a BDEPEND on my system), causing image previews in `ranger` to not work.
+Consider using `:shell nsxiv -t .` to view images in the current folder instead.

 Improvements
 ------------